b3nkang/shignal/README.md

 - **user_ids sent in the clear to the server**
     - server knows the sender and receiver of a message
     - observer can easily build a communication graph to figure out the group
-    - fix: ephemeral rotating IDs with a lookup table (ran out of time/scope blew up)
+    - fix: ephemeral rotating IDs with a lookup table
 - **messages to all other gc members sent at the same time**
     - server is able to deduce group structure through fanout patterns
     - could probably side channel groups over time